What is Gemzar?

 blisters or ulcers in your mouth, red or swollen gums, trouble eating or swallowing;

-liver problems --nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+liver problems - loss of appetite, stomach pain (upper right side), itching, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

 Common Gemzar side effects may include:

 mild rash; or